Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Custom Sprites & Texts Functions.md

 - `y` - The y value of the sprite object to be set.

 ### addLuaText(tag:String)
 Adds the Lua text object inside the game.
-This function will <ins>overlap other text objects</ins> if place below eachother.
+This function will <ins>overlap other text objects</ins> if place below each other.

 - `tag` - The text object tag name to be used.